tatitarasova/Excel_Project-Data_Analytics/Project_1-Dashboard/README.md

 - **Data cleaning**: Note that some records include "via" in the name of the platform.
 With this formula we exclude "via" from the platform's name.

-#### Job Count

 ## Conclusion
 I created this dashboard as part of the [Excel for Data Analytics course](https://www.lukebarousse.com/products/excel-for-data-analytics/).
+In this project, I utilised Excel charts, formulas and funcitons and Excel data validation.
-Its purpose is to showcase insights into salary trends across various data-related job titles, job schedule types, and countries.
+The purpose of the Salary Dashboard is to showcase insights into salary trends across various data-related job titles, job schedule types, and countries.
 The data powering the dashboard was provided by the course organisers.
 Thanks to their courtesy, I was able to use the most recent data for this dashboard, covering the period from 2024 through June 2025.
 With the dashboard, users can compare salary offers for different job titles, vusualise salaries geographically on a map, and explore how different job schedule types influence salaries.